Martiless/flawlesscooking/README.md

 ### Images:

-A lot of the imagery on this site was sourced from [Pexel](https://www.pexels.com/) with some real life images too.
+A lot of the imagery on this site was sourced from [Pexel](https://www.pexels.com/) with some real-life images too.
 All the images that were sourced from Pexel were uploaded to the site initially and were placed on the gallery page.
-However, after testing the site on a number of people it was said the images were taking too long to load and slowing down the Gallery page.
+However, after testing the site with several people it was said the images were taking too long to load and slowing down the Gallery page.
 To enhance the user experience on the Gallery page all the Pexel images were compressed and uploaded again.
 This meant that the quality of the image was still high while the page loaded quicker making it a nicer experience for any potential user.

 ***
 [Back to top](#Flawless-Cooking-Cookery-School)